sbmpost/AutoRaise/README.md

 **AutoRaise.app usage:**

     a) setup configuration file, see above ^
-    b) in the AutoRaise source folder run: make install
-    c) open /Applications/AutoRaise.app (allow Accessibility if asked for)
+    b) open /Applications/AutoRaise.app (allow Accessibility if asked for)
-    d) either stop AutoRaise via "Activity Monitor" or read on:
+    c) either stop AutoRaise via "Activity Monitor" or read on:

 To toggle AutoRaise on/off with a keyboard shortcut, paste the AppleScript below into an automator service workflow.
 Then bind the created service to a keyboard shortcut via System Preferences|Keyboard|Shortcuts.
 This also works for AutoRaise.app